XANOZOID/Drone/readme.md

 interpreter/compiler itself.
 The language was supposed to be "interacting with itself" all the way down.
 This will make more sense in part 2 and 3.

 ### Part 2: Stack and "Scope" - Context
-**Context:** In drone there are two core features to the language framework: Stack and Scope.
-"You don't say!" - yes because it's basically the core of Drone, and you interact semi-indirectly with the stack and the scope through messaging.
+**Context:** In Protozoid there are two core features to the language framework: Stack and Scope.
+"You don't say!" - yes because it's basically the core of Protozoid, and you interact semi-indirectly with the stack and the scope through messaging.
 What's the deal?
 This is *presently* theoertical, but the hope is to implement this in some circular way where you message/interface with an object called context.
 The context is basically circular in such that it is an object that maintains the stack and the scope (which are objects which also communicate through stack and scope) *and* starts the flow of the program by being the base of the